 Anthony was not just one of the most talented new writers to grace this decade—he was also a member of the Adroit family, having served as a prose editor for four years.
 Anthony was as an inspiration to all of us, and to so many writers around the world.
 In honor of Anthony's contribution to both the Adroit Journal's staff community and the world's fiction readers, we will recognize six emerging fiction writers each year as Anthony Veasna So Scholars in Fiction.

 Submissions may include up to three stories (max of 9,000 words total).
 Simultaneous submissions, previously published submissions, and submissions recognized by outside organizations are accepted, provided that a) a full catalogue of publication history for enclosed work is included in the submission (please note publication history at the top of the submission and in the cover letter) and b) at least one piece in the submission remains unpublished.
 Submitters should promptly add a note to their entry on Submittable if work disclosed as unpublished is accepted elsewhere.
 If the entire submission is published, it will be disqualified.

-Writers are welcome to additionally submit enclosed work to the Adroit Prizes as well as through our general submission portal.
+Writers are welcome to additionally submit enclosed work to the Adroit Prizes as well as through our general submission portal during those submission periods.
 We are also happy to consider revisions of work previously submitted to the Adroit Prizes, to the Veasna So opportunity, or through the general submissions portal (including work currently in progress or work that has recently received an editorial decision).
-Finally, please note that each writer may not send more than one entry per year for Djanikian Scholars.
+Finally, please note that each writer may not send more than one entry per year for Veasna So Scholars.

 Please direct any questions to email@example.com.